 IRS Notice of Intent to Levy: What it Means, What to Do

-- Must include an explanation of the reason for the levy, the levy process, your collection alternatives
+- Include an explanation of the reason for the levy, the seizure process, and your options.

-- Take contractor or vendor payments due to you
+- Contractor or vendor payments due to you

 - Employee travel advances

-What Can You do About the Intent to Levy Notice?
+What Should You Do If You Receive an Intent to Levy Notice?

 What if You Don’t Agree with the Levy Notice?

 If you don’t agree with the information on the Final Notice of Intent to Levy and Notice of Your Right to a Hearing, you can file an appeal.
 To start, call the number on the notice, but you may want to file an appeal as well.
 Calling the IRS is not the same thing, and remember, you only have 30 days before the IRS takes action.

 In some cases, the IRS makes a mistake.
 If you’ve already set up an installment agreement, contact the IRS and make sure that your account reflects that.
 You may also want to start the appeal process in these cases as well.